 Our activities are divided into three parts: teaching artist residencies, photographic projects, and video production.

-Since 1972, The Center has been creating a wide and diverse range of cultural work from live performances in theaters and parks to art exhibitions and installations in museums and galleries, libraries and other public spaces to television broadcast.
-Click to see a history of significant activities. http://thecie.org/about/index.asp?s=WINTERCOUNT
+Since 1972, we have been creating a diverse range of cultural work from live performances in theaters and parks to art exhibitions in museums, libraries and other public spaces to television broadcasts.

-Notably, The Center has produced seven documentaries directed by Mike Hazard that have been nationally telecast on PBS and 160 videos that play on YouTube.
-You can watch our videos here. https://www.youtube.com/user/michaelhazard
+Notably, The Center has produced seven documentaries directed by Mike Hazard that have been nationally telecast on PBS.
+In addition, we have made 188 videos that play on social media.

-The Center is a lean and meaningful micro-nonprofit with only one regular employee, Media Mike Hazard.
-We contract with as many talented individuals as are needed to execute each special project with panache.
+The Center is a lean and meaningful micro-nonprofit with only one regular employee, Mike Hazard, and a lively board of directors.
+We contract with many talented individuals and collaborate with many organizations to create each special project with panache.